c3d/xl/doc/HANDBOOK_2-evaluation.md

   | `X km`                | `2.27 km`          | `km 3`, `1 km 3`
   |

-  Definitions like this are called _postfix definitions_, and the corresponding expressions are usually called _postfix expressions_.
+  Definitions for such patterns are called _postfix definitions_, and the corresponding expressions are usually called _postfix expressions_.
-  The name or operator is called the _suffix_.
+  The name or operator is sometimes called the _suffix_.

 </details>